-Lulu is proud to announce the release of our Print API, the first of several API connections we plan to offer the publishing and developer communities.
+Lulu is proud to announce the release of our Print API!
+This is the first of several API connections we plan to offer the publishing and developer communities.

 What exactly does this mean for you?

 I’m glad you asked!
 Are you a publisher, a developer, an entrepreneur, or a business owner?
 Are you a web-savvy author with your own website who would like to sell directly to your readers?
-If you fall into any of these categories, the Lulu Print API will allow you to take advantage of our print network directly.
+If you are, the Lulu Print API allows you to connect to our print network directly.

-Let’s take a closer look at the Lulu Print API and how this new service might work for you or somebody you know.
+Let’s take a closer look at the Lulu Print API.

-Retailers, individuals, and institutions all make use of APIs to expand their capabilities and offer their users more options, better pricing, faster shipping and much more.
+Retailers, individuals, and institutions all make use of APIs to expand their capabilities.
+Integrated services offer their users more options, better pricing, faster shipping and much more.
 Lulu’s Print API serves the same functionality.
-Once the API is integrated, users can create unique “buy now” options on their SHOP pages within their websites, and all orders placed are channeled into Lulu’s global printing network, to be fulfilled by the same process as any order on Lulu.
+Once the API is integrated, users can create buying options on their websites.
+A completed order is channeled into Lulu’s global printing network.
+From there, we’ll print the book using your specified files and ship it for you.

 But before we dive into the technology aspects of this new tool, let’s take a moment to consider how this impacts the everyday author and the publishing community.